Planetary Crises: ‘Metabolic Rifts’

-The MEP’s Ecosocialist Study Group welcomes new participants as we read and discuss a range of important new works on the science and politics of the climate emergency, the nature of economic and ecological crises, the status of freedom with respect to environmental constraints, and related topics.
-Beginning March 25, we will take up Extraction: The Frontiers of Green Capitalism, by Thea Riofrancos.
+The MEP’s Ecosocialist Study Group welcomes new participants as we read and discuss each month an important new work on the science and politics of the climate emergency, the nature of economic and ecological crises, and related topics.
+On July 15 we will host a converstion with Ian Angus, author of Metabolic Rifts: Capitalism’s Assault on the Earth System.

 - Against the Crisis: Economy and Ecology in a Burning World, by Ståle Holgersen